 The survey included questions that gauged the levels of internal support that physicians currently receive within their practices in areas linked to capability and to other physician measures such as burnout, engagement, and loyalty.

-To determine which features of internal support were actually associated with change, the responses to those questions were regressed against capability and individual physician measures using a multiple ordinary least-squares regression while controlling for demographic and professional factors of the physicians, including gender, specialty, employment setting, employment status, tenure at current organization, and tenure post-residency.
+To determine which features of internal support were actually associated with change, the responses to those questions and others were regressed against capability and individual physician measures using a multiple ordinary least-squares regression while controlling for demographic and professional factors of the physicians, including gender, specialty, employment setting, employment status, tenure at current organization, and tenure post-residency.

 In order to get interpretable results, survey questions that provided redundant information were merged.
 This was done by clustering the questions using both the correlation of physician responses and domain knowledge of overlapping question themes.
 This grouping resulted in the creation of nine factors comprising the average responses to as many as eight individual survey questions; these factors were named:

 - Leadership and organizational communication

 - EMR satisfaction, data access, and administrative burden

 - Care management and patient safety

 - Referral autonomy